-Leibniz was accused of appropriating Spinoza's ideas.
+Leibniz was even accused of appropriating some of Spinoza's ideas.

-But, Leibniz rejects Spinoza's singularity of substance, embracing the multiplicity.
+But Leibniz rejects Spinoza's singularity of substance, embracing the multiplicity.

-So, he can not say that bodies and mind are each perspectives on the same thing.
+He can not say that bodies and mind are each perspectives on the same thing.

 Still, his solution to the problem of interaction is clearly derived from Spinoza's.